SocketMobile/warrantychecker-ios/README.md

 - details

 ### SKTWarrantyCheckerDelegate
-Since the WarrantyChecker proiders an asynchronous client interface, these delegates are used to retrieve the response when a request has completed.
+Since the WarrantyChecker provides an asynchronous client interface, these delegates are used to retrieve the response when a request has completed.
 Only 2 delegates are defined:
 scanner:didReturnAnError: